Hitaledo/.github/profile/README.md

-We are a partnership that consist of develop minecraft software, like plugins or datapacks for spigot
+We are a partnership that consist of develop Minecraft software, like plugins for Spigot, datapacks and mods for Fabric.